 In 2019, Aruba became an official Ansible partner, and currently supports Ansible for both the AOS-Switch and AOS-CX operating systems.

-Please watch the video below, which discusses the nuts and bolts of Ansible, installation of Ansible on an Ubuntu 18.04 machine, and installation and execution of the Aruba AOS-Switch modules.
+Please watch the video below, which discusses the basics of how Ansible works, the installation of Ansible on an Ubuntu 18.04 machine.

 Ansible is an agentless automation tool architected on Python.